Certora/Documentation/docs/user-guide/patterns/sums.md

     to_mathint(totalSupply()) == sumBalances;
 ```

 Track the sum of all balances and ensure that it remains equal to the total supply.
-The 'sumBalances' ghost variable is updated with changes in individual balances using a storage hook, ensuring accuracy and consistency in the overall sum.
+The `sumBalances` ghost variable is updated with changes in individual balances using a storage hook, ensuring accuracy and consistency in the overall sum.